-Proposed governance structure is likely to ensure effective governance and meaningful oversight of school performance, operations, and financials.
+Proposed governance structure, including delineation of roles and responsibilities between leadership and the board, is likely to ensure effective governance and meaningful oversight of school performance, operations, and financials.

-Clear delineation of authority and working relationship between the governing body, school staff and any committees, advisory bodies, and/or councils.

 The board puts into place a structure that enables it to collect the information it needs to evaluate the performance of the school.